Conference details: 12-13th April, 2018, London, UK

-It is designed for Consultants and trainees in the various neuroscience specialties.
-As in past years is held in the informal and comfortable surroundings of the well-equipped conference suite in the UCL Institute of Education which is 5 minutes walk from Queen Square.
+It is designed for Consultants and trainees in the various neuroscience specialties as well as GPs and other clinicians with a special interest.
+As in past years, it is held in the informal and comfortable surroundings of the well-equipped conference suite in the UCL Institute of Education which is 5 minutes walk from Queen Square.

-This year too we are experimenting with a section of clinical case discussions in the early evening on Thursday after the drinks reception, with a panel and five cases – which we hope will be interesting and engaging.
-Another innovation is the MRI quiz.
+This year, we will have a section of clinical case discussions in the early evening on Thursday after the drinks reception, with a panel and five cases – which we hope will be interesting and engaging.

 As always too we will provide a detailed course book, to accompany the lectures.